 By introducing games to the consumer cycle, you are adding a non-traditional component to your marketing pyramid.
 This, not only makes your company unique, but it allows for your most loyal customers to further increase their engagement with your brand.
 This increased engagement will also increase the likelihood of consumer reviews, positive word-of-mouth, and unpaid advertising through social media shares.
 All by adding a game.

 Using simple gaming tactics can increase brand loyalty, which increases the bottom line.
 Companies that are actively engaged with their current clients are increasing that customer’s lifetime value, which is often more profitable than looking and luring in new customers.
-As we mentioned, customer acquisition and retention is expensive, so increasing your current customers loyalty, and therefore return rate, is a highly profitable way to do business.
+As we mentioned, customer acquisition and retention are expensive, so increasing your current customer's loyalty, and therefore return rate is a highly profitable way to do business.